GJasonAnderson/fps-leader/docs/index.md

 **What will my squad get if we win?**
 The final prize that all of the squads will be competing for is food in small group EVERY WEEK in December!
 We will be putting together a package of food options each group will be able to individually decide upon including Chick-Fil-A, Dessert, Pizza, Wings, etc. Lets use this to motivate students (and leaders, lets be honest) to own this month!

-## 17 Oct 2018 | Color Wars
-Wear your squad's color this week for **double Squad Wars points**!

-### *Live Original Tour* Reserved Ticket Pickup
-You must pick up your reserved ticket this week in order to attend the event next week.

 ## 24 Oct 2018 | Live Original Tour
 FPS will be hosting [Sadie Robertson's Live Original Tour](https://liveoriginal.com/) with special guests [Mosaic MSC](https://www.mosaicmsc.com/), [Social Club Misfits](http://www.socialclubmisfits.com/), and [John Luke Robertson](http://duckcommander.com/meet-the-family/john-luke-robertson). **Post a group photo at the event on social media using #SquadWars for points!**
 <iframe src="https://www.youtube.com/embed/4KOS1bfX1Do" allowfullscreen></iframe>